silverton-io/buz-docs/docs/introduction/what-is-buz.md

 ### You want to send data to [one or more of many destinations](outputs/overview).

 Migrating infrastructure?
 Need to support multiple destinations?
+Want to write events to Splunk _and_ Snowflake?

-Buz natively supports:
+**Buz natively supports:**

 - Databases like Postgres, Mysql, or Clickhouse
 - Streaming tech like Pub/Sub, Kinesis, or Redpanda